How to Wash Fruits and Vegetables to Reduce Risk of Illness and Pesticides

 - Wash your hands for 20 seconds with soap and warm water before and after handling fresh produce.

 - Wash the produce before you peel it.
 That way, contaminants will not be transferred from your knife to the fruit or vegetable.

-- For firm produce, such as melons and winter squash, use a clean vegetable brush to scrub the surface as you rinse it.
+- For firm produce, such as melons and winter squash, you may prefer to use a clean vegetable brush to scrub the surface as you rinse it.

-- Produce with bumpy, uneven surfaces, such as cauliflower and broccoli, should be soaked for 1 to 2 minutes in cold water to remove contaminants from the nooks and crannies.
+- Produce with bumpy, uneven surfaces, such as cauliflower and broccoli, should be soaked 1 to 2 minutes in cold water (with outer leaves already removed) to remove contaminants from the nooks and crannies.
+Then rinsed again.

 - Use a clean cloth or paper towel to dry the produce before using it.